adrianolszewski/Logistic-regression-is-regression/README.md

 value of the conditional response (=*conditional expectation*) itself, like in the classic linear regression: **E(Y\|X=x)**.

-/ so often confused with one of the estimation algorithms \--\> \"OLS regression\" - don\'t repeat that. /
+/ so often confused with one of the estimation algorithms \--\> "OLS regression" - don't repeat that. /

-Now, it\'s all about the conditional distribution.
-If it\'s Gaussian (normal distribution), you obtain the linear regression.
+Now, it's all about the conditional distribution.
+If it's Gaussian (normal distribution), you obtain the linear regression.
 But the GLM allows you to use also other distributions: Bernoulli (or binomial), gamma, Poisson, negative binomial, etc. The problem is that then the conditional expectations are not linearly related with the predictor, which is something we really want.
-That\'s why we have the **link function**, linking the conditional expectation and the predictor for a given conditional distribution: **g(E(Y\|X=x)) = Xb** (sometimes you will see this formula reversed: E(Y\|X=x) = g-1(Xb).
-It\'s equivalent formulation).
+That's why we have the **link function**, linking the conditional expectation and the predictor for a given conditional distribution: **g(E(Y\|X=x)) = Xb** (sometimes you will see this formula reversed: E(Y\|X=x) = g-1(Xb).
+It's equivalent formulation).

-Now, the expected values are \"linearized\" with respect to the predictor.
-For the ordinary linear regression you don\'t need that, so the g() is just I() (identity function, which we omit) - the expected values lay on a straight line, plane, or hyperplane (depending on how many predictors you have).
+Now, the expected values are "linearized" with respect to the predictor.
+For the ordinary linear regression you don't need that, so the g() is just I() (identity function, which we omit) - the expected values lay on a straight line, plane, or hyperplane (depending on how many predictors you have).

 / The name, *conditional expectation*, is also perfectly visible when you do ANOVA.
-That\'s just 1:1, perfect example: the levels of categorical predictor(s) \"form\" sub-distributions, and mean is calculated in each.
-Now you also understand what it means: \"**expected value CONDITIONAL to the predictor**\"! /
+That's just 1:1, perfect example: the levels of categorical predictor(s) "form" sub-distributions, and mean is calculated in each.
+Now you also understand what it means: "**expected value CONDITIONAL to the predictor**"! /

 Below we can observe various conditional distributions and their means.
 The means lay on a straight line transformed by the g() function, **the link**.

-/ OK, I know, the illustration isn\'t perfect, simplifications are made, but let\'s agree on its imperfection, as long as it shows the main idea, huh? /
+/ OK, I know, the illustration isn't perfect, simplifications are made, but let's agree on its imperfection, as long as it shows the main idea, huh? /

 <p align="center">
 <img src="https://github.com/adrianolszewski/Logistic-regression-is-regression/assets/95669100/a49edd95-5aaf-457d-ae94-d4621dca45a0"/>
-    <p align="center"><em><sup>beta regression isn\'t strictly a GLM, but an extension of it</sup></em></p>
+    <p align="center"><em><sup>beta regression isn't strictly a GLM, but an extension of it</sup></em></p>
 </p>

 BTW: This is well explained in the book I recommend you to read: